 The third example saves structures containing pseudorandom coordinates of points in the three dimensional space to a binary file.
 The program also demonstrates the operation of appending data to an existing file.
 As in the previous examples the exception handling in the program is simplified.

 '''

 #include<stdio.h>

 #include<stdlib.h>

 #include<time.h>

+#define LENGTH 100

 '''